andrey-zherikov/argparse/README.md

 `argparse` is a self-contained flexible utility to parse command line arguments that can work at compile-time.

+**NOTICE: The API is not finalized yet so there might be backward incompatible changes until 1.0 version.
+Please refer to [releases](https://github.com/andrey-zherikov/argparse/releases) for breaking changes.**

 ## Getting started

 Here is "Hello World" example showing the usage of this utility: